elisa109/SE25Alumnos/SE25_SRS_v0.md

 ## 4. Requirements Traceability Matrix (RTM)

+The Requirements Traceability Matrix (RTM) provides a clear correspondence between each system requirement and the operational scenarios in which it is applied.
+This ensures full coverage, consistency, and validation of system functionality from a user and stakeholder perspective.
+Each requirement is mapped to one or more operational scenarios that describe the context of its use, as well as to the stakeholder(s) responsible for or affected by its implementation.

 | Requirement ID | Operational Scenario(s) | Stakeholder(s) |
 | :--- | :--- | :--- |
 | **REQ-F-001** | Scenario 1: System Initialization and Robot/Environment Loading | End-User (Hypothetical) |